Manufactured in the UK

 Self-cleaning Suction Intake Screens

 Rotorflush Self-cleaning Eel Screens and Eel Screening Intake Strainers are designed for use on the suction hose of surface mounted pumps.
-They can also be used as gravity fed intakes, as long as a pump is used to supply the backwash.
+They can also be used for gravity fed intakes, as long as a pump is used to supply the backwash.

 These screens are typically used for large volume intake and comply with Eel regulations and EPA Rule 316(b).
 The 2 mm mesh and low intake velocity protects elvers and eels, and the self-cleaning mechanism ensures that the mesh stays clear.